The Inner Études

 Theatrical scenery of a

-young geology enthusiast’s study room
+young geologist’s study room

 戲劇場景: 年青地質愛好者的研究室